 Andrew Long is a veteran of the Shakespeare Theatre Company stage where he recently appeared as Jaques in As You Like It, Albany in King Lear, Fainall in The Way of the World and Mark Antony in Julius Caesar 2008 and Antony and Cleopatra 2008.
 He has also appeared in Major Barbara, Edward II, Tamburlaine, Lady Windermere’s Fan, Henry IV, Parts 1 and 2, as Coriolanus in Coriolanus 2000, Don Carlos, A Midsummer Night's Dream, Hamlet (Carter Barron), King Lear 1999, The Merchant of Venice 1999, Richard II 2000 and The Duchess of Malfi.
 Long appeared as Richard III at the Denver Center for the Performing Arts and as Ben Jonson in Swansong by Patrick Page in NYC as part of the Summer Play Festival on 42nd Street.
 Locally he has appeared at Arena Stage, Studio Theatre (Helen Hayes Award), Theater J, Olney Theatre Center and Signature Theatre (most recently in I am My Own Wife).
 Regionally he has appeared at the Guthrie Theater (most recently in M Butterfly), Cincinnati Playhouse in the Park, The Repertory Theatre of St. Louis, Pioneer Theatre, Chautauqua Theater and the Oregon, Illinois, New Jersey and Alabama Shakespeare festivals.
 He holds a BFA from the University of Nevada and an MFA from the Alabama Shakespeare Festival/University of Alabama.

 Sabrina Mandell joins the Master Acting Class program as a guest teaching artist.
 She is the founder and Artistic Co-director of Happenstance Theater.
-She has written, produced and performed prolifically since the company's founding in '06.
+She has written, produced and performed prolifically since the company's founding in 2006.
 Works have included Prufbox based on the TS Eliot poem “The Love Song of J. Alfred Prufrock”; The Seven Ages of Mime, Low Tide Hotel (voted Best Comedy of the 2007 Capital Fringe Festival); Manifesto! (a 2008 Capital Fringe hit with a subsequent run at the New York Clown Theatre Festival); and Cabaret CooCoo (Best Comedy, Capital Fringe Festival, 2009).
-They also created FarFar Oasis, a desert companion piece to Low Tide Hotel; Look Out Below! at Round House Bethesda and last summer's Fringe hit, Handbook for Hosts.
-Clown teaching credits include Washington Theater Lab, Constellation Theatre Co, Centerstage in Baltimore, Universite St Anne in Clare, Nova Scotia, and Round House Theater.
+They also created FarFar Oasis, a desert companion piece to Low Tide Hotel; Look Out Below! at Round House Bethesda; the Fringe hit, Handbook for Hosts and the Helen Hayes recommended Cabaret Macabre which has become an annual event and has toured to the New Orleans Fringe.
+Clown teaching credits include Washington Theater Lab, Constellation Theatre Co., Centerstage and Everyman in Baltimore, Universite St Anne in Clare, Nova Scotia, and Round House Theater.
 Sabrina performs regularly with the Big Apple Circus’ Clown Care Program in DC and Baltimore, and as "LaLa", partner to A Fool Named “O” at the Maryland Renaissance Festival.
 She is also a visual artist and poet.

 Dat Ngo is the Training Programs Manager at the Shakespeare Theatre Company.
 Dat was formerly the Assistant Director of Education and Outreach for Philadelphia Young Playwrights and the 2003–2004 Directing Fellow for Philadelphia Theatre Company.
 Over the past nine years, he has served as a teaching artist in Brooklyn, Philadelphia and Washington, DC for the Coalition for Hispanic Family Services, Intercultural Family Services, Asian Arts Initiative, Arts and Technology Academy Public Charter Elementary and DC Arts and Humanities Collaborative.
 He holds a BS in Film and Television from Boston University.